kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - They have been targeting, coercing into porn and prostitution, honey-trapping and extorting women and girls for decades.
 - Their business has now evolved into procuring babies for porn and infiltrating the Spanish school system to set up porn studios in children's classrooms.
 - They are 100% protected by Spanish authorities who prefer to wait for complainants to be murdered than do anything to protect the children these monsters have constant access to.
-- Bold and confident, they even AI'ed their faces together, mixing the conservatory receptionist Gloria's face in too (as [the third man](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) is likely her brother Ivan).
+- Bold and confident, they even AI'ed their faces together, mixing the conservatory receptionist Gloria's face in too (as [the fourth man](#4-bruno) is likely her brother Ivan).
 - They then tormented me endlessly with a fake AI-auto-posting account, `@Susan_E_J_USA`, that had this photo as a profile.
 - The vile auto-posting misandry spouting from the account appears to be coming from prompted and process-heavy criminal AI systems and I suspect managed by Hazel and Sandra Smith.